MegMll/pinocchio/README.md

 ## Ongoing developments

 If you want to follow the current developments, you can directly refer to the [devel branch](https://github.com/stack-of-tasks/pinocchio/tree/devel).
 The [master branch](https://github.com/stack-of-tasks/pinocchio/tree/master/) only contains the latest release.

-Any new Pull Request should then be submitted on the [devel branch](https://github.com/stack-of-tasks/pinocchio/tree/devel/).
+## Contribute

+If you want to help us on this project, it's more than welcome, and there are may ways you can get involved:

+- Report bugs or suggest new features by submitting [GitHub Issue](https://github.com/stack-of-tasks/pinocchio/issues) to let us know about problems or possible wanted extensions.
+- Ask and answer questions in the [discussions](https://github.com/stack-of-tasks/pinocchio/discussions) to help the community grow.
+- Review the [Documentation](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/) by reporting typos, confusing explanations and adding/suggesting new content.
+- Fix bugs and contribute to pinocchio by creating [Pull Requests](https://github.com/stack-of-tasks/pinocchio/pulls).

+Please, read our [Developer's and Issues Guidelines](https://github.com/stack-of-tasks/pinocchio/blob/devel/development/contributing.md) before making a pull request or opening an issue.

 ## Installation